 Juanita Havill has been writing children’s books for over thirty years.
 Her first book Jamaica’s Find won the Ezra Jack Keats New Writer Award and was featured on Reading Rainbow.
 More recently her verse novel Grow won the Green Prize for Sustainable Literature Youth Fiction Award of the Santa Monica Public Library.
 A recurring theme in her picture books and novels is the challenge of making choices and the struggle to do the right thing.
 She believes that awareness, understanding, and knowledge will lead us to make better decisions about how we treat others as well as the natural world around us.

 Seth C. Rasmussen, Ph.D, Professor of Chemistry, North Dakota State University

-Dr. Rasmussen has been teaching college students for over 20 years, on a wide range of subjects including chemistry, materials science, and history.
+Dr. Rasmussen has been teaching university students for over 20 years, on a wide range of subjects including chemistry, materials science, and history, as well as aspects of physics and engineering.
 An award-winning teacher, researcher, and author, Dr. Rasmussen's research activities include the design and production of organic semiconducting materials, solar cells, organic light emitting diodes, the history of materials, chemical technology in antiquity, and the application of history to science education.
 In addition, he contributes his time to a variety of outreach programs in order to share science and its history with the public.